Grismund/discord-bot-workshop/README.md

 ## Why Build This?

 Chat GPT basic (free) has some limitations:
-- ChatGPT interface only allows access to GPT 3.5.
+- ChatGPT interface only allows access to GPT-4o-mini.
 - Code-Playground interface is not optimal for several reasons.
   - Conversations are not persistent.
 You will lose them over time.
   - Only a single conversation is available.
   - Eventually, the conversation gets so long, that response time is unreasonable.
 - You have limited control over your ChatGPT Assistant and the chat environment.

-A Discord Chatbot + OpenAI API Keys solves these problems!
+A Discord Chatbot solves these problems!
-- Discord can interface with all versions of GPT that your API Keys provide.
+- Discord can interface with all versions of GPT (any ANY AI model) that your API Keys provide.
 - A Discord Channel has some great advantages.
   - Multiple conversations with multiple versions of your bot are possible.
   - Extensive message history without the bog-down.